Model-Free Power System Stability Enhancement with Dissipativity-Based Neural Control: Methodology

-\begin{itemize} \item An (ordinary) matrix NN with dimension $p\times q$ is obtained by reshaping the output of a multilayer perceptron (MLP) with $n$ input units and $pq$ output units as a $p\times q$ matrix; \item A symmetric matrix NN with dimension $p\times p$ is obtained by averaging the output of an ordinary $p\times p$ matrix NN with its transpose; \item To obtain a $p\times p$ positive definite matrix NN, we reshape the output of an MLP with $n$ input units and $p(p+1)/2$ output units as a lower triangular matrix $L$, pass the diagonal elements to the softplus function Softplus$(x)=\ln(1+\exp (x))>0$, add a small $\varepsilon>0$ to them, and keep the non-diagonal entries to obtain $\tilde L$, compute $\tilde L\tilde L^T$, and finally add another small $\varepsilon>0$ to the diagonal elements.
-The positive definiteness of the output is governed by the Cholesky decomposition form.
+\begin{itemize} \item An (ordinary) matrix NN of dimension $p\times q$ is a multilayer perceptron (MLP) with $n$ input units and $pq$ output units, whose output is further reshaped into a $p\times q$ matrix; \item A symmetric matrix NN of dimension $p\times p$ is obtained by averaging the output of an ordinary $p\times p$ matrix NN and its transpose.
+The transposition can be performed with standard functions such as \textit{transpose()} in PyTorch;

+\item We construct a $p\times p$ positive definite matrix NN from an MLP with $n$ input units and $p(p+1)/2$ output units.
+We reshape the MLP output as a lower triangular matrix $L$, pass the diagonal elements to the softplus function Softplus$(x)=\ln(1+\exp (x))>0$, add a small $\varepsilon>0$ to them, and keep the non-diagonal entries to obtain $\tilde L$, compute $\tilde L\tilde L^T$, and finally add another small $\varepsilon>0$ to the diagonal elements.
 The small $\varepsilon>0$ slightly restricts the approximation ability of the NN, but is beneficial in terms of numerical stability.
 Additionally, we allow this type of NN to output its inverse, as seen in the case of $R^{-1}(x;\theta_{R^{-1}})$. \end{itemize}

 Figure \ref{MatNN} summarizes the architectures of the matrix NNs we use.